idleberg/Zissou-Xcode/README.md

 ## Installation

 1. Download a `.dvtcolortheme` file
-2. Copy the file to `~/Library/Developer/Xcode/UserData/FontAndColorThemes`
+2. Copy the file to `~/Library/Developer/Xcode/UserData/FontAndColorThemes`, create folder if necessary

 ## License